jlpteaching/ECS154B/lab4/lab4.rst

 You will be given a simulation framework and an example direct-mapped cache implementation.
 You will build your new cache models in this framework and evaluate them.
 You will be graded in two ways:

 #.
 Correctly implementing your cache models (e.g., the correct number of tag bits).
 #.
 Understanding the tradeoffs between different designs.

 **DO NOT MODIFY THE GIVEN CODE IN ANY WAY.
 DOING SO WILL LEAD TO AN AUTOMATIC ZERO.**
 (Unless expressly stated below.)
+Other rules:

+- Do not use any libraries except the C++ STL.
+- Your code must compile on the lab machines with no changes.

 **EXTRA CREDIT**: This is my first time giving this assignment.
 I have written this code over the last couple of days, so it's likely there are bugs.